 It’s important to distribute the weight evenly across the container’s floor.
 To prevent movement, fill empty spaces with dunnage, which can be anything from solid plastics to bubble wrap to cushion the cargo.
 Dunnage can also be used to protect products from moisture and condensation within the container.
 Share complete cargo and shipment delivery instructions with any transport company to ensure a smooth loading and unloading process.

 Get It Shipped With FR8Star

-FR8Star’s marketplace automates what used to take hours of work—contacting multiple carriers or brokers and getting a detailed bid—down to minutes, all at no cost to the shipper.
+FR8Star’s marketplace automates what used to take hours of work—contacting multiple transport companies and getting a detailed bid—down to minutes, all at no cost to the shipper.
 Just input your contain size and shop around to get the best possible rate for your container.
 Beyond comparing bids, shippers can review transport company credentials and read reviews from other FR8Star users.
-Try FR8Star today and get an instant estimate on your container transport, followed by all-in bids from FR8Star’s trusted network of qualified brokers and carriers.
+Try FR8Star today and get an instant estimate on your container transport, followed by all-in bids from FR8Star’s trusted network of qualified transport companies.